keboola/developers-docs/extend/common-interface/folders.md

 to Storage in parallel and they are imported to Storage in an undefined order.
 You need to use sliced tables in case you want to upload tables [larger then 5GB](https://help.keboola.com/storage/file-uploads/#limits).

+**Important**: Please be reasonable with total volume and number of slices.
+A rule of thumb is that slices are best around 100 MB in size and the total number of slices should not exceed 1000 files.
+Total size of all slices combined should not exceed 50 GB.

 ### `/data/in/files/` Folder

 Files defined in the input mapping are stored in their raw form.
 File names are numeric and